 The V650 tracks your ride with integrated GPS and gives you altitude data thanks to a built-in barometric pressure sensor.
 Polar’s device features a 2.8 inch colour touch screen and is compatible with Bluetooth smart heart rate and cycling sensors to provide you with speed, cadence and heart rate data.

-Furthermore, the V650 includes free maps (software version 1.2 and above), enabling you to see your location and route on a map during your rides.
+Furthermore, the V650 includes free maps, enabling you to see your location and route on a map during your rides.
 When it runs out of juice, use its USB port to recharge.

 Alternatively, you could go for its cheaper cousin, the M450 (Amazon).
 It throws advanced power metrics, Strava live segments and smart notifications into the mix, but you will miss out on the route import and guidance its big brother.